FrancescaNic/NoMoreBarPlots/README.md

 *(max.
 2000 characters per section)*

 ### Dataset
-The 2019 United Nations Energy Statistics Database contains comprehensive energy statistics on more than 220 current countries or areas1 for production, trade, transformation and final consumption for primary and secondary energy products.

 We have chosen to focus on the dataset, [Energy Statistics Database](http://data.un.org/Explorer.aspx), published by the United Nations Statistics Division on the UNData site.
 All data and metadata provided on UNdata website are available free of charge and may be copied freely, duplicated and further distributed provided that UNdata is cited as the reference.
 The Energy Statistics Database has 75 sub-datasets, each grouping information on specific energy fields, such as coal, biodiesel, fuel oil, geothermal, nuclear electricity, etc. It contains comprehensive energy statistics on more than 220 current countries or areas for production, trade, conversion and final consumption of primary and secondary; conventional and non-conventional; and new and renewable sources of energy.
 More precisely, for a certain energy statistic, these data provide:
 * the country or the area from which it comes,